starryknight/GA-SEI-curriculum/sequences/project-1/rubric.md

 - [ ] At least 30 git commits
 - [ ] Has Trello board
-- [ ] Trello board is used throughout project week
+- [ ] Trello board or Github Projects are used throughout project week
 - [ ] Has Readme file
 - [ ] Readme file has links to: deployed app
 - [ ] Readme file has links to trello board